Annette Nazareth: SEC Commissioner

 Nazareth, a Democrat, was a political appointee as an SEC commissioner on August 4, 2005, by Republican President George W. Bush.
 (By statute, no more than three SEC commissioners may belong to the same political party.)
 As a commissioner, she worked on numerous initiatives, including execution quality disclosure rules, implementation of equities decimal pricing, short sale reforms, implementation of a voluntary regime for consolidated supervision of broker-dealer holding companies and modernization of the national market system rules.
-Nazareth also served as the commission’s representative on the Financial Stability Forum from 1999 to 2008.
+Nazareth also served as the commission's representative on the Financial Stability Forum from 1999 to 2008.

 Consolidated Supervised Entity

-According to the SEC, "Ms. Nazareth also championed the introduction of prudential regulatory principles to the Commission’s work under the Consolidated Supervised Entity program, a voluntary supervisory regime for the nation’s largest investment bank holding companies."
+According to the SEC, "Ms. Nazareth also championed the introduction of prudential regulatory principles to the Commission's work under the Consolidated Supervised Entity program, a voluntary supervisory regime for the nation's largest investment bank holding companies."

 Following the collapse of Lehman Brothers, the sale of Bear Stearns and Merrill Lynch to bank holding companies, and the conversion of Morgan Stanley and Goldman Sachs into bank holding companies, the CSE program was left without participating investment bank holding companies.
 As a result, SEC Chairman Christopher Cox in September 2008 announced a decision by the Commission to end the CSE program.
 The Commission's official press release stated:

 "The last six months have made it abundantly clear that voluntary regulation does not work.
 When Congress passed the Gramm-Leach-Bliley Act, it created a significant regulatory gap by failing to give to the SEC or any agency the authority to regulate large investment bank holding companies, like Goldman Sachs, Morgan Stanley, Merrill Lynch, Lehman Brothers, and Bear Stearns."

 Cox took care not to attribute the demise of Bear Stearns to the CSE program, however.
 In a March 20, 2008, letter to the Chairman of the Basel Committee on Banking Supervision, Cox stated, "As you will see, the conclusion to which these data point is that the fate of Bear Stearns was the result of a lack of confidence, not a lack of capital.
 When the tumult began last week, and at all times until its agreement to be acquired by JP Morgan Chase during the weekend, the firm had a capital cushion well above what is required to meet supervisory standards calculated using the Basel II standard."

+Integrity Council for the Voluntary Carbon Market

+In 2020 Mark Carney established a taskforce for scaling the voluntary carbon markets, chaired by Bill Winters with Nazareth as the operations lead.
+After a public consultation process, the group released its first report at Davos 2021 that recommended the establishment of an umbrella governance body to improve the robustness of carbon offsets.
+Nazareth chairs the resulting new integrity council and leads the development of its "core carbon principles" that lay out more robust standards for carbon offsetting.